szabgab/slides/perl-intro/intro.md

 ## Boolean values
 {id: boolean-values}

 In Perl there is no special True and False values.
 Any value can be checked for True-ness.
-The following values are considered to be false:
+The following values are considered to be False:

 ```
 undef